 Through literature, learners have a chance to develop culturally and acquire knowledge of the best that has been thought and written over the different time periods they study.
-Studying GCSE English Literature encourages learners to read widely for pleasure, and as a preparation for studying literature at a higher level.
+Studying GCSE English Literature encourages learners to read widely for pleasure and as a preparation for studying literature at a higher level.
 We also encourage learners to:

-• read a wide range of classic literature fluently and with good understanding, and make connections across their reading
+• read a wide range of classic literature fluently and with good understanding, and make connections across their reading;

-• read in depth, critically and evaluatively, so that they are able to discuss and explain their understanding and ideas
+• read in depth, critically and evaluatively, so that they are able to discuss and explain their understanding and ideas;

-• develop the habit of reading widely and often
+• develop the habit of reading widely and often;

-• appreciate the depth and power of the English literary heritage
+• appreciate the depth and power of the English literary heritage;

-• write accurately, effectively and analytically about their reading, using Standard English
+• write accurately, effectively and analytically about their reading, using Standard English;

 • acquire and use a wide vocabulary, including the grammatical terminology and other literary and linguistic terms they need to criticise and analyse what they read.

-Of the course of the two years, learners will study:
+Over the course of the two years, learners will study:

-- A modern novel or play from: An Inspector Calls by J.B.
-Priestley, Blood Brothers by Willy Russell, Lord of the Flies by William Golding and Never Let Me Go by Kazuo Ishiguro
+- A modern novel or play from An Inspector Calls by J.B.
+Priestley, Blood Brothers by Willy Russell, Lord of the Flies by William Golding, and Never Let Me Go by Kazuo Ishiguro

 - A 19th Century novel: A Christmas Carol by Charles Dickens

-- A Shakespeare Play: Romeo and Juliet
+- A Shakespeare play: Romeo and Juliet

 - Poetry Anthology: Power and Conflict